Commmodore64/monitorPi/README.md

 ```

 # Conclusion
 This template provides a great starting point for building your next web application with React, Tailwind CSS, and Vite.
 By using this template, you can take advantage of best practices and a preconfigured setup, allowing you to focus on writing your application's code.
-Give it a try and let us know what you think!
+Give it a try and let us know what you think!# monitorPi